Jim Thomson (footballer, born 1971): Career after playing

 Thomson was appointed football development manager during May 2016.

 After Gavin Skelton left the club in November 2016, Thomson was appointed caretaker manager.
 Thomson reverted to his club role as football development manager after Gary Naysmith was appointed manager on 1 December 2016, alongside his assistant Dougie Anderson.

 In the summer of 2018, Thomson was appointed team manager of his hometown club, Kilsyth Rangers.
+On 28 September 2019, he left the role.

+Personal life

+Thomson has two daughters with wife Victoria, from whom he separated in November 2016 and subsequently divorced.
+She then married one of the players he coached while caretaker manager at Queen of the South, Lyndon Dykes.